Zoatik/202.1-os/lab-1/README.md

 1. Install [Docker Desktop](https://www.docker.com/) and [Visual Studio Code (VS Code)](https://code.visualstudio.com) on your machine.
 2. In VS Code, install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-3. Download (or clone using git) the following repository: TBD
+3. Download (or clone using git) the following repository: [https://github.com/ISC-HEI/202.1-os](https://github.com/ISC-HEI/202.1-os).
-4. Open the repository with VS Code and click on "Reopen in Container" in the bottom-right dialogue.
+4. Open the `lab-1` folder of this repository with VS Code and click on "Reopen in Container" in the bottom-right dialogue.
 If the dialog does not show, you can press `Ctrl+Shift+P` to open the command palette and type "Reopen in Container".

 VS Code will reopen and start a Docker container configured to run Linux on a 64-bit ARM architecture (emulated if necessary).
 Once the container is ready, open a terminal in VS Code and run the following command to confirm that your system is up and running: